-This page has information about the Proposed Landscape Management Strategy open for consultation.
+This page has information about the Council’s Landscape Management Strategy for Rural and Open Space Areas.

 This is a strategy for protecting and managing important landscapes and guiding future land use and development in the rural area (as envisaged by the Porirua Development Framework).

-The Proposed Landscape Management Strategy, when finalised, is anticipated to inform the review of the Porirua City District Plan rural area provisions in the 2015/16 financial year.
+The strategy will inform the review of the Porirua City District Plan rural area provisions in the 2015/16 financial year.

 Why have a Landscape Management Strategy?

 The Landscape Management Strategy for Rural and Open Space Areas will help the Council to manage the landscape impacts of future land use change in the rural area as farming and forestry give way to rural lifestyle use and development.

 Porirua’s rural landscapes consist of hills and valleys surrounding coastal harbours and coastal escarpments, which are covered mainly in farming and forestry in private ownership.
 These rural landscapes form the backdrop to the harbour inlets and to Porirua’s settlement areas and are part of what makes Porirua an enjoyable place to visit and to settle in.

-The strategy proposes making it easier to continue farming and forestry, whilst protecting the most highly valued aspects of the landscape for future enjoyment, as well as encouraging landscape enhancement through appropriate types of rural subdivision and development.
+The strategy makes it easier to continue farming and forestry, whilst protecting the most highly valued aspects of the landscape for future enjoyment, as well as encouraging landscape enhancement through appropriate types of rural subdivision and development.

-The Proposed Landscape Management Strategy for Rural and Open Space Areas seeks to enhance rural landscape values through the following methods:
+The Landscape Management Strategy for Rural and Open Space Areas seeks to enhance rural landscape values through the following methods: